RevisionOrg/p/examples/external_version_repository/readme.md

 ### Configuration

-Add the following line to your `~/.p/config.toml` file:
+If you don't want to use the CLI, add/remove the following line to your `~/.p/config.toml` file:
 ```toml
 version_repositories = ["GIT_URL"]
 ```